msess/msess.github.io/_products/tshirt.md

 custom1-value: "Medium"
 layout: productdetails
 ---
 Rep your Major!
-The first MSESS shirt designed by our own Ron C. In a couple years this will be retro and vintage so pick this up and cash in on how O.G you are.
+The first MSESS shirt designed by our own Ron C. In a couple years this will be retro and vintage so pick this up now and have a lasting souvenir from your time as a MSE student.

 ![Sizing Chart for T-Shirts](/img/shop/shirtSizing.jpg "T-Shirt Sizing Chart")